 Silver Travel Book Club

 We know you love travelling, and we also know that many Silver Travellers are just as passionate about books.
-So what could be better than combining both?
+So what could be better than combining both, and giving you the chance to win a book each month?

 location he's visiting.
 You can join him and - thanks to TripFiction and their

-publishing contacts - two lucky Silver Travel Book Club readers can even win a
+publishing contacts - some lucky Silver Travel Book Club readers can even win a

 free copy of the book.